fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 5.5.1. **Verification Mechanisms** IPFS enables verification mechanisms that allow users to verify the integrity of fact claims by recalculating their content hashes and comparing them with the expected addresses.
 This process ensures that the content remains unchanged and authentic, enhancing trust and reliability.

-5.5.2. **Semantic Integrity** By crawling the fact graph, the trustworthiness and provenance of fact claims can be inspected.
+5.5.2. **Semantic Integrity** By crawling the fact web, the trustworthiness and provenance of fact claims can be inspected.

 ---